-During the fiscal year, Norfolk State University (NSU) was awarded student emergency aid funding of \$3.5 million and institutional aid funding of \$8.0 million pursuant to Section 314(a)(1) of the Coronavirus Response and Relief Supplemental Appropriations Act 2021 (CRRSAA).
+In FY 2021, Norfolk State University (NSU) was awarded student emergency aid funding of \$3.5 million and institutional aid funding of \$8.0 million pursuant to Section 314(a)(1) of the Coronavirus Response and Relief Supplemental Appropriations Act 2021 (CRRSAA).
 Additionally, NSU was awarded student emergency aid funding of \$10.0 million and institutional aid funding of \$9.8 million pursuant to section 2003 of the American Rescue Plan (ARP).
 These awards supplemented the initial award of \$6.9 million for student emergency aid and institutional aid under the CARES Act funding for a cumulative award amount of \$16.9 million for student emergency aid and \$21.3 million for institutional aid.
-As of June 30, 2021, a total \$16.5 million of HEERF funds were expended for student emergency aid and institutional aid.
+As of June 30, 2022, a cumulative total \$37.5 million of HEERF funds were expended for student emergency aid and institutional aid.

 The University was also awarded HEERF funding of \$18.6 million during fiscal year 2021, pursuant to Section 314(a)(2) of the CRRSAA and \$ 32.4 million in August 2021, pursuant to section 2003 of the ARP for the CARES Act Strengthening Historically Black Colleges and Universities (HBCUs) Program.
 These awards supplemented the initial award of \$13.4 million under the CARES Act for a cumulative award of \$64.4 million.
 These funds were awarded to defray expenses incurred by the University, including lost revenues, reimbursements for expenses already incurred, technology costs associated with transitions to distance education, faculty and staff training, and payroll.
-As of June 30, 2021, the University had spent \$13.9 million of the HEERF HBCU funding.
+As of June 30, 2022, the University spent a cumulative total of \$33.1 million of the HEERF HBCU funding.